CoordiNet: uncertainty-aware pose regressor for reliable vehicle localization: INTRODUCTION

 In order to make a robust localization system, one needs to know when the predicted pose is not reliable.
 Computing uncertainty coupled with pose regression is a common way to handle this problem~\cite{bayesianposenet}.
 However, widely used approaches to compute uncertainty for pose regression have limitations for practical applications.
 They generate multiple hypothesis for each single image at inference time, and then compute mean and variance to estimate pose and uncertainty~\cite{bayesianposenet,RVL}.
 This increases a lot computational complexity because several inferences are required.
 For practical applications, one needs uncertainty to be estimated jointly with the pose regression and such estimated uncertainty should be highly correlated to a potential level of errors of regressed poses.
-To address this requirement, CoordiNet was designed to predict uncertainty from activations of an hidden layer, so it can be jointly computed at inference with pose regression and learn to associate potential failures with content of input image (occlusions, specific locations, etc.).
+To address this requirement, CoordiNet was designed to predict uncertainty from activations of an hidden layer, so it can be jointly computed at inference with pose regression and learn to associate potential failures with content of input image.

 Both poses and uncertainty are learned together with a unified loss function.
 Finally, the predicted uncertainties can be used in any post processing step as a covariance matrix attached to the pose prediction, for instance in a graph factor~\cite{Dellaert2017} formulation or within a Kalman filter.

 The main contributions of this paper are: \begin{itemize} \item a method to train jointly pose prediction and uncertainty, with reliable uncertainty estimate and an improved training stability, \item a new fully convolutional architecture that integrates geometric clues and outperforms monocular state of the art methods on all public benchmarks with a large margin, \item an extensive evaluation of deep pose regressors in several areas with large scale datasets, showing that CoordiNet can be used in real-time (18 Hz with ROS implementation on a RTX2080 embedded GPU) for vehicle localization, \item we show that pose predictions combined with reliable uncertainties in a simple EKF exhibits smooth trajectories and remove outliers. \end{itemize}